std::hash Boilerplate Is Dead

 Conclusion

 The days of manually writing std::hash specializations are numbered.
-C++26 reflection gives us the tools to generate them automatically, with zero runtime overhead and optimal performance.
+C++26 reflection gives us the tools to generate them automatically, and with the right platform-specific optimizations, performance can be excellent too.

 For years, we’ve written code that the compiler could infer.
 We’ve manually enumerated members that the compiler already knows about.
 P2996 finally bridges that gap.